f08921039/Explosion-Hashing/README.md

 Build Process: Compiles src/*.c into obj/, bundles them into lib/libexplosion_hashing.a, and links the test/ source to generate executables in the current directory.

 🚀 Execution (Running the App)

-You can add your test code (e.g., test_app.c) in test directory, and add 'test_app' in makefile's TARGET.
+To add a test, place your source (e.g., test_app.c) in the test/ directory and add the name to TARGET in the Makefile.
 After compiling, run your test prograim:
 ``` ./test_app ```